William H. (William Howard) Taft

 About the author

-Taft became the 27th president of the United States in 1909.
-His presidency is often remembered for trust-busting, tariff fights, and a bitter split in the Republican Party that helped shape the election of 1912.
+In 1909 he became the 27th president of the United States.
+His presidency is often remembered for trust-busting, tariff battles, and a growing split within the Republican Party that helped reshape national politics in the election of 1912.